dungeons-of-moria/umoria/docs/manual.md

 for a warrior or priest.
 Dwarves tend to be stronger and have higher constitutions, but are slower and less intelligent than humans.
 Because they are so headstrong and are somewhat wise, they resist spells which are cast on them.
-Dwarves also have good infravision because they live underground.
+Dwarves also have good infra-vision because they live underground.
 They do have one big drawback though.
 Dwarves are loudmouthed and proud, singing in loud voices, arguing with themselves for no good reason, screaming out challenges at